curedao/docs/constitution/3-platform.md

 - Atomicity
 - Data veracity
 - Compatibility with value pointing
-- Combatibility with decentralized storage
+- Compatibility with decentralized storage
 - Safety and Security

 This core feature is the center of functionality and used for central storage of platforms or for decentralized storage for users privately.

 ### 3.1.7.
-Data Ownership management
+Data Ownership Management

-Data should be owned and controlled by the person in the whole cycle from generation, while processing until deletion.
-The end user is put into the center of data management and can access all functionalities necessary for these type of actions.
-This is the touch point for individuals to their so called health identity, like a wallet for health data in a single source of truth.
+Data should be owned by the individual who generated it.
+It should remain under their control throughout the entire data life-cycle from generation to deletion.
+The data owner shall have the unrestricted ability to manage their digital health identity.

-Ownership management functionalities will allow the individial to manage their data and access control settings for sharing purposes.
+Ownership management functionalities will allow the individual to manage their data and access control settings for sharing purposes.
 It will allow them to:

 - View and Access their data
 - View the OAuth clients with access to the data